Coral-Protocol/Coral-GithubMCP-Agent/README.md

 <details>

 Ensure that the [Coral Server](https://github.com/Coral-Protocol/coral-server) is running on your system.
-If you are trying to run Open Deep Research agent and require an input, you can either create your agent which communicates on the coral server or run and register the [Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent) on the Coral Server.
+If you are trying to run Open Deep Research agent and require an input, you can either create your agent which communicates on the coral server or run and register the [Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent) on the Coral Server

 ```bash